verrazzano/docs/content/en/docs/applications/_index.md

 ## Kubernetes Resources
 Verrazzano and OAM provide workloads and traits to define and customize applications.
 However, some situations may require resources beyond those provided.
-In this case other existing Kubernetes resources can also be used.
+In this case, other existing Kubernetes resources can also be used.
-The todo-list example takes advantage of this capability in several Components to support unique Service and ConfigMap requirements.
+The `todo-list` example takes advantage of this capability in several Components to support unique Service and ConfigMap requirements.

 Most Kubernetes resources can be embedded as a workload within a `Component`.
 The following sample shows how a Deployment can be embedded as a workload within a `Component`.